jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 This section discusses how measurements relate to the fabrication and usage phases and how efficiency can be measured.

-While power consumption is the most common sustainability metric, this document does not attempt to define energy metrics or modeling standards.
+While power consumption is the most commonly used sustainability metric, this document does not attempt to define energy metrics or modeling standards.
 Those topics are in scope for the GREEN WG (focused on operational energy) and the SUSTAIN RG (which addresses broader life-cycle impacts and carbon modeling).
 This section focuses